theatre-js/theatre-docs/docs/getting-started/README.md

 :::: grid
 ::: callout /getting-started/install/ | ⤓ Install Theatre.js

-Install Theatre.js from `npm` or `yarn`, build with a bundler, and get up and running in your local browser.
+Install Theatre.js from `npm` or `yarn`, build with a bundler, and get up and running in your local browser.<br>
 [Get started →](/getting-started/install/)
 :::

 <p style="display: flex; align-items: center; margin: 0; font-size: 1.4em;">or</p>

 ::: light-callout /getting-started/try-it-out/ | ▶ Quick start
-Start using Theatre.js in your browser, download a starter project, or add it to your web page with a CDN.
+Start using Theatre.js in your browser, download a starter project, or add it to your web page with a CDN.<br>
 [Try it out →](/getting-started/try-it-out/)
 :::
 ::::